Crisis in Venezuela: Economic sanctions

-According to The Wall Street Journal, new 2019 sanctions, aimed at depriving the Maduro government of petroleum revenues, are the most significant sanctions to date, and are likely to affect the Venezuelan people.
+According to The Wall Street Journal, new 2019 sanctions, aimed at depriving the Maduro government of petroleum revenues.
 In 2019, former UN rapporteur Alfred de Zayas said that US sanctions on Venezuela were illegal as they constituted economic warfare and "could amount to 'crimes against humanity' under international law".
-His report, which he says was ignored by the UN, was criticized by the Latin America and Caribbean programme director for the Crisis Group for neglecting to mention the impact of a "difficult business environment on the country", which the director said "was a symptom of Chavismo and the socialist governments' failures", and that "Venezuela could not recover under current government policies even if the sanctions were lifted."
+His report, which he says was ignored by the UN, was criticized by the Latin America and Caribbean programme director for the International Crisis Group for neglecting to mention the impact of a "difficult business environment on the country", which the director said "was a symptom of Chavismo and the socialist governments' failures", and that "Venezuela could not recover under current government policies even if the sanctions were lifted."
 Michelle Bachelet updated the situation in a 20 March oral report following the visit of a five-person delegation to Venezuela, saying that the social and economic crisis was dramatically deteriorating, the government had not acknowledged or addressed the extent of the crisis, and she was concerned that although the "pervasive and devastating economic and social crisis began before the imposition of the first economic sanctions", the sanctions could worsen the situation.

 In February 2019, Jorge Arreaza, Maduro's Minister for Foreign Affairs, said he was forming a coalition of diplomats who "believe the U.S. and others are violating the U.N. charter against non-interference in member states".
 During the announcement, he was surrounded by diplomats from 16 other countries, including Russia, China, Iran, North Korea, and Cuba.
 Arreaza said the cost to the Venezuelan economy of the US blockade was over $30 billion.
 Reporting on Arreaza's statements, the Associated Press said that Maduro was blocking aid, and "saying that Venezuelans are not beggars and that the move is part of a U.S.-led coup".

 During the COVID-19 pandemic, world leaders called for a suspension of economic sanctions, including against Venezuela and Iran, that have "increasingly become the pursuit of war by other means".
 The US responded by intensifying the sanctions against Venezuela.
-United States Attorney General William Barr called the pandemic "good timing" since he believed it would make regime change more likely.
-Barr said that "[t]he people in Venezuela are suffering, and they need an effective government that responds to the people".